ADHEni/RandomBCAPChallengePlugin/README.md

 ## Support

-- **Issues**: This is my first Plugin so please report bugs or request features on the [GitHub Issues page](
+- **Issues**: This is my first Plugin so please report bugs or request features here on GitHub

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Credits